Brxdl3y/USIU-Network-Project/README.md

 🔸**STP** with priority tuning to prevent loops.

-🔸Loopbacks for router identification and OSPF stability.
+🔸**Loopbacks** for router identification and OSPF stability.

-🔸Passive interfaces in OSPF to reduce unnecessary hello traffic.
+🔸**Passive interfaces** in OSPF to reduce unnecessary hello traffic.

-🔸IP routing enabled on Layer 3 switches for inter‑VLAN communication.
+🔸**IP routing** enabled on Layer 3 switches for inter‑VLAN communication.

-🔸Serial connections with clock rate and PPP encapsulation for WAN simulation.
+🔸**Serial connections** with clock rate and PPP encapsulation for WAN simulation.

-🔸Static route to ISP for external connectivity.
+🔸**Static route** to ISP for external connectivity.

 🔸ISP provider cloud integrated to simulate internet access.